How to Enlist the Right Way

 This section will be periodically updated.

 Okay, this is the section that is an evolving source for best deals possible, for yourself and for your family, or how to best position yourself for longterm higher command in the US Military.
 Maybe US regime lasts forever.
 Maybe the Chinese go nuts and do more than just invade Taiwan.
-Either way, if you’re an American man you’ve gotta take care of your family first, definitely, and stop the Red (Yellow? jk jk pls no ban) Menace second, possibly.
+Either way, if you’re an American man you’ve gotta take care of your family first, and maybe stop the Red Menace second, if it comes to that.
+Maybe.

-You’ll actually take it online or at something called a MEPS (recruiting/intake station) when you get in touch with a recruiter, but you should be regularly capable of scoring high before you take their practice one, and the actual.
+You’ll actually take it online or at something called a MEPS (recruiting/intake station) when you get in touch with a recruiter, but you should be regularly capable of scoring high before you take their practice one, and the actual test.

 Which service to join?